Soumo-c/SolutionChalange-Plastic_Waste/README.md

 A basic website showcasing this project has been developed using HTML and CSS.
 You can find the code for the website in this repository:

-* `index.html`: The main HTML file.
+* `P-waste.html`: The main HTML file.
-* `styles.css`: The CSS file for styling the website.
+* `P-Waste.css`: The CSS file for styling the website.

-You can open the `index.html` file in any web browser to view the website.
+You can open the `P-Waste.html` file in any web browser to view the website.

 ## Getting Started